pyvista/pyvista/doc/source/user-guide/vtk_to_pyvista.rst

    >>> x, y = np.meshgrid(xi, xi)
    >>> values = 127.5 + (1.0 + np.sin(x/25.0)*np.cos(y/25.0))

    Create the grid.
 Note how the values must use Fortran ordering.

    >>> grid = pyvista.UniformGrid(dimensions=(300, 300, 1))
    >>> grid.point_data["values"] = values.flatten(order="F")

-Here, PyVista has done several things for us:
+PyVista simplifies several steps in this process:

 #.
-PyVista combines the dimensionality of the data (in the shape of
+Combines the dimensionality of the data (in the shape of the
-   the :class:`numpy.ndarray`) with the values of the data in one line.
-VTK uses "tuples" to describe the shape of the data (where it sits in space) and "components" to describe the type of data (1 = scalars/scalar fields, 2 = vectors/vector fields, n = tensors/tensor fields).
-Here, shape and values are stored concretely in one variable.
+   :class:`numpy.ndarray`) with the values of the data in one line.
+In contrast, VTK uses "tuples" to describe the shape of the data (where it sits in space) and "components" to describe the type of data (1 = scalars/scalar fields, 2 = vectors/vector fields, n = tensors/tensor fields).
+With PyVista, shape and values are stored concretely in one variable.

-#. :class:`pyvista.UniformGrid` wraps `vtk.vtkImageData`_, just with a
+#. :class:`pyvista.UniformGrid` is a wrapper around `vtk.vtkImageData`_ and
-   different name; they are both containers of evenly spaced points.
-Your data does not have to be an "image" to use it with `vtk.vtkImageData`_; rather, like images, values in the dataset are evenly spaced apart like pixels in an image.
+   functions as a container for evenly spaced points.
+Despite the name, your data does not have to be an "image" to be used with `vtk.vtkImageData`_.
+Instead, the dataset can contain values that are spaced evenly apart, similar to pixels in an image.

-   Furthermore, since we know the container is for uniformly spaced data, pyvista sets the origin and spacing by default to ``(0, 0, 0)`` and ``(1, 1, 1)``.
-This is another great thing about PyVista and Python!
-   Rather than having to know everything about the VTK library up front, you can get started very easily!
-Once you get more familiar with it and need to do something more complex, you can dive deeper.
+   Since PyVista knows that the container is for uniformly spaced data, it sets the origin and spacing to ``(0, 0, 0)`` and ``(1, 1, 1)`` by default.
+This is one of the advantages of PyVista and Python.
+You don't need to know everything about the VTK library upfront to get started.
+You can start easily and dive deeper once you become more familiar with it.
 For example, changing the origin and spacing is as simple as:

    .. code:: python